schottsfired/cjp-demo-environment/README.md

 add a shared cloud item named 'jnlp-shared-cloud' at the root of cjoc

-start the jnlp shared agent (again)
+start the jnlp shared agent (again):

     docker-compose start shared-agent